Margarita-Simeonova/first_steps_in_coding/README.md

 4 numbers are read from the console:

-    • Number of chemical packages - an integer in the interval [0...100]
+    • Number of chemical packages - an integer
-    • Number of tag packets - an integer in the interval [0...100]
+    • Number of tag packets - an integer
-    • Liters of chalkboard cleaner - an integer in the range [0…50]
+    • Liters of chalkboard cleaner - an integer
-    • Percent reduction - an integer in the interval [0...100]
+    • Percent reduction - an integer

  ########